Australian regional rivalries

+State rivalries

 Melbourne–Sydney rivalry

-There has been a long-standing rivalry between the cities of Melbourne and Sydney, the two largest cities in Australia.
-The rivalry between the cities was the reason that neither Melbourne (the largest city at the time) nor Sydney (the oldest and now largest city) was chosen as the capital of Australia when the nation was federated in 1901.
-Because of this disagreement, section 125 of the Australian Constitution specified that Melbourne would initially serve as the seat of government on a temporary basis, while the permanent capital of the new Commonwealth must be located within New South Wales but at least 100 miles from Sydney.
+There has been a long-standing rivalry between the cities of Melbourne and Sydney, the two largest cities in Australia – 39.9% of Australia's total population live in either Greater Sydney or Greater Melbourne.
+The rivalry between the cities was the reason that neither Melbourne (the largest city at the time, and again the largest city by contiguous urban area in 2023) nor Sydney (the oldest city) was chosen as the capital of Australia when the nation was federated in 1901.
+The rivalry was so fierce that neither city would accept the other as the capital.
+Due to this disagreement, section 125 of the Australian Constitution specified that Melbourne would initially serve as the seat of government on a temporary basis, while the permanent capital of the new Commonwealth must be located within New South Wales but at least 100 miles from Sydney.
 This city became Canberra.
 Melbourne operated as the seat of parliament from 1901 until 1927, when Canberra's historic Parliament House was opened, remaining in use until it was replaced with the current Parliament House in 1988.
 Various Commonwealth governmental bodies continued to operate principally from Sydney or Melbourne after 1927.
 Most civil service departments were moved to Canberra in the 1950s, and the High Court of Australia was finally moved from Melbourne to Canberra in 1980.

 Rivalry and differences between the colonies were features of life in pre-federation Australia.
 There was a real rivalry between the most powerful colonies, New South Wales and Victoria, on trade matters.
 Each believed that the new nation should follow their trade model.
 New South Wales had a policy of free trade where all goods coming that came into the state were not subject to tariffs.
 Victoria had an opposite policy of protectionism with tariffs imposed on goods coming into the state from other colonies.
 This rivalry delayed the process of federation; eventually the two colonies agreed that trade between the colonies would be tariff free, but tariffs would be placed on goods from overseas (excluding the British Empire).